 Tools are very important to make this work.
 Communication is essential.
 Lines should always be open, regular team meetings is a must, strategy should be well documented, task management system should be set in place.

-Having the right tools spells a huge difference in maintaining work efficiency as well as keeping everyone’s sanity intact.
+Having the right project management tools spells a huge difference in maintaining work efficiency as well as keeping everyone’s sanity intact.
 Here are some of the task management tools that keep us sane around here over the years.

 1. Asana for Task Management